machacekmartin/py-imgtoascii/README.md

-# py-imgtoascii
+# Image & Video to ASCII convertor
- Simple image and video to ASCII convertor using Python
+ Simple image and video to ASCII convertor using Python.
+See `script.py`.